Veziik/pmake-recover/readme.md

 # pmake-recover

-A fast and easy password generator that was coded up in about thee days of casual coding.
+A fast and easy password generator that was coded up in about three days of casual coding.
+Continually updated throughout the months to add features and streamline code.
 Not at all secure, though it does a good job of looking random

 All passwords will be placed into a driectory named files after running unless otherwise specified